uwescience/myria-website/docs/index.markdown

 The [Myria Middleware doc page](myriaMiddleware.html) has an excellent overview of how Myria's three components are designed and fit together: MyriaX, MyriaMiddleware and MyriaWeb.

-## Using Myria services hosted by UW
+## Using the Myria demonstration service

-We are hosting a demonstration Myria service: <http://demo.myria.cs.washington.edu>.
+The UW Database Group hosts a demonstration Myria service: <http://demo.myria.cs.washington.edu>.
 The demo service runs on Amazon EC2 and is a small version of Myria running on only four instances.
-The demo service is there to make it easy to get a sense of what Myria is about but don't use it to do any actual work nor test anything at scale.
+The demo service is there to make it easy to get a sense of what Myria is about, but don't use it to do any actual work or test anything at scale.

-See the following section for how to spin up a Myria instance on your local computer or Amazon EC2.
+See the following section for how to host an instance of the Myria service on your local computer or Amazon EC2.

-### Using the Myria demonstration service through the browser
+### Using the Myria service through the browser

 Open your browser (preferably Chrome), and point it at [http://demo.myria.cs.washington.edu](http://demo.myria.cs.washington.edu).